amitofsk/dandy/docs/Dandy.md

 #### 10.3.1 Option A: Microcontroller code, now with asyncio
 In this section, we write MicroPython code for the RPi.
 Open the Mu IDE and copy the example below.

 Take a look at the code.
-As in the example of section 7.3, this asyncIO and multiple tasks.
+As in the example of section 7.3, this example uses asyncIO and multiple tasks.

-Paragraph on deques and queues. ...

-Task 1: use_serial_data

-Task 2: check_serial_data

-Task 3: spin_motor

-Can we get away with fewer tasks... yes, but I purposely split up use_serial_data and check_serial_data here...

-Use of the poll instruction isn't needed, but it is helpful here...

-The first task `check_serial_data` reads in any messages sent over the USB serial connection.
-If there is information available, that data is read in and stored in a queue.
-The second task `use_serial_data`  reads from the queue.
-It then adjusts the motor speed.
-The third task, `spin_motor`, actually spins the motor.
-The motor is controlled through PWM signals.
-Using low level PWM signals as opposed to motor driver libraries allows for more control of the instructions run by the processor.

-All we do inside main is set up the queue and begin these three tasks.

-Paragaraph on the queue following ref: https://raw.githubusercontent.com/peterhinch/micropython-async/master/v3/primitives/queue.py

-Maybe explain how to cut and paste the queue section...

-Paragraph on what this code does...

-Comment on the poll instruction ...
+More specifically, it uses three tasks that seem to run simultaneously.
+The first task is called `spin_motor`, and as the name implies, it spins the motor forward and back between fixed endpoints.
+It takes one input parameter, whcih represents the number of steps to accomplish this rotation.
+There is a fixed delay between each step.
+Therefore a large number of steps corresponds to a slower motor rotation speed.

+The second task, named `check_serial_data`, reads information sent on the USB bus.
+Information is always sent as characters, and this task reads one character at a time.
+Once a character is read, it is put in a deque.
+In the example of section 7.3, information was put in a queue.
+A deque is a double ended queue.
+It is used here instead because MicroPython contains a deque class in the collections package, but it does not contain a queue class.
+[Queue classes](https://github.com/peterhinch/micropython-async/blob/master/v3/primitives/queue.py) have been written for MicroPython, but they are not packaged with the langauge.
+Information on the deque class can be found at [https://docs.micropython.org/en/latest/library/collections.html](https://docs.micropython.org/en/latest/library/collections.html) and [https://github.com/micropython/micropython-lib/blob/master/python-stdlib/collections-deque/collections/deque.py](https://github.com/micropython/micropython-lib/blob/master/python-stdlib/collections-deque/collections/deque.py).

+The third task is named `use_serial_data`.
+This takes characters off the deque, reassembles them, and casts them into floating point numbers.
+It assumes the messages sent from the computer end in the character `X` to make data processing easier.
+The values from the computer range from 0.0 to 10.0.
+These are scaled by 10 to represent the number of steps the motor takes as it turns back and forth between fixed points.
+As explained above, a larger number of steps corresponds to a slower rotation speed.

+The `use_serial_data` and `check_serial_data` tasks could have been combined in to one.
+However, splitting them up illustrates the advantages of asyncIO.
+The microcontroller can continue to read data from the USB bus even if the motor is still in motion.

 When you first start this example, the motor spins forward and back once.
+At this point, it is waiting for messages from the computer before anything else happens.
+We will continue this example in section 10.3.2.

 (See file src/microcontr/Motor2MP.py.)
 ```python